Max-Makhrov/sheets2pdf_gs/README.md

 Copy sample Sheet with options.

 ## Set options
-Options is a plain obhect.
+Options is a plain object.
 All parameters have a type `string` or `number`.
 String parameters are mostly case sensitive.
 Some parameters have long names: `A4 (8.27" x 11.69")`.
 This is made for direct conversion of user UI values into options.
 TODO: add ability to use numbers.